treasure155/WeatherApp/README.md

 ---

-*This project is maintained by [Your Name](https://github.com/your-username).
-Feel free to reach out for any queries or suggestions.*
+This project is maintained by [Treasure Idem](https://github.com/treasure155/).
+Feel free to reach out for any queries or suggestions.
 ```

 ### Instructions: